bright/new-www/_posts/2017-10-06-securing-your-google-service-account-key-in-builds.md

 # Example #

 So how you can _not store the key at all_?
-Well, I lied a bit.
+Well, I have lied a bit.
 You must store it somewhere, but this example will show you how to store it as a secret value on a build server instead of a repository.
 This way you don't have to protect the repository itself, but the build server instead.
 Is it easier?
 It depends.
 But it's just one of the methods you can choose.

 ### Setting a secret value ###